 If you’re a gamer, then you’re likely already familiar with the Razer brand.
 They make gaming PCs and laptops, as well as tons of gaming accessories.
 Now, with the Razer Phone 2, they’ve invested in mobile gaming as well.
 If you don’t have enough time to play games at home, then this is the phone for you.
 For starters, it features a blazing fast Qualcomm Snapdragon 845 processor that’s supported by a custom vapor chamber cooling system.
 This processor and cooling system allow you to game without lag, stutters or overheating, which is huge for mobile devices.
 You also get excellent front-facing dual speakers and a very impressive 120Hz QHD display, which is unheard of in smartphones.

 There’s no question about it.
 The Huawei Honor 8X is one of the most attractive smartphones on our list.
 It’s made with a full aluminum frame sandwiched between two strong pieces of glass, sporting a beautiful two-tone finish.
 It’s elegant and refined, something that surprised us for a phone under $300.
-Fortunately, the phone couples this beautiful design with excellent performance, as well, making it one of our top picks for 2019.
+Fortunately, the phone couples this beautiful design with excellent performance, as well, making it one of our top picks.
+Speaking of performance, take a moment to read up on the best smartphone cameras.

 What to look for in the Best Smartphone